 "This is the last episode of 2019.
 Or, if you're black, this is the first episode since I left in 1984," Murphy said with a smile, before explaining how much has changed in his life since his SNL departure.

-“I just had a new baby just about a year ago,” he continued.
-“That means I have 10 kids now.
-My kids are actually pretty much my whole life now, and if you would have told me 30 years ago that I would be this boring, stay-at-home dad and Bill Cosby would be in jail, even I would have taken that bet.”
+"I have 10 kids now.
+11 if you count Kevin Hart," Murphy quipped.
+"If you told me 30 years ago that I'd be this boring stay-at-home house dad, and that Bill Cosby would be in jail, even I would have taken that bet."

-“No, I got hit by a truck,” Morgan responded, referring to his 2014 accident.
+"No, I got hit by a truck," Morgan replied, making Chappelle laugh out loud.

 Even Kenan Thompson -- SNL's longest-serving castmember and current stalwart of the series -- got to stand on stage with his fellow comedy titans for a very special monologue that served as a great opening for a truly stellar episode.

 SNL airs live, coast-to-coast at 11:30 p.m.
 ET, 8:30 p.m.
 PT on NBC.